 Based on these requirement I put together an evening that would attempt to address these challenges, and provide their members with some insights and techniques that would help them achieve better outcomes.

-A look into dashboards demonstrated that the typical dials and gauges don’t really help, in terms of interpreting what is happening with performance.
-Instead, dashboards should be able to quickly tell us what has happened (in terms of progress towards out results), why that happened/cause (if anything) and what next (response, which might be “continue to monitor”.
+A look into dashboards demonstrated that the typical dials and gauges don’t really help.
+Particularly, in terms of interpreting what is happening with performance.
+Instead, dashboards should be able to quickly tell us what has happened (in terms of progress towards out results).
+Then why that happened/cause (if anything) and what next (response, which might be “continue to monitor”.

 The group were kind enough to provide me with a testimonial.